ministryofjustice/itpolicycontent/content/taking-it-equipment-abroad-business-or-personal.md

 ﻿---
-title: Accessing MoJ IT Systems From Abroad
+title: Taking IT equipment abroad (business or personal)
 ---

 <table border='1'>